operator-framework/olm-book/docs/troubleshooting.md

 >Note: It is possible that the Status is missing, which suggests that the OLM operator is encountering an issue when processing the `CSV` in a very early stage.
 You should respond by reviewing the logs of the OLM operator.

 You should typically pay special attention to the information within the `status.reason` and `status.message` fields.
-Please look in the [#failed-csv-reasons]
+Please look in the [#Failed CSV reasons](#failed-csv-reasons) section.

 If the `Status` block does not provide enough information, check the [OLM operator's logs](#how-to-view-the-olm-operator-logs).